Connect multiple personalization accounts

 - Personalization API base URL, client token, admin token and site.

 Scopes are useful for example in scenarios where you have personalization on multiple sites.
 If you only have one site with personalization features, you can use scopeless settings.

 If you need to configure multiple scopes, the scope name must be the site's SiteDefinitionID.
-To find that value, log into the CMS and go to Admin mode > Config tab > Manage Websites.
-In Optimizely CMS versions 11.5.0 and higher, this value is shown for each site.
+To find that value, log into the Optimizely Content Management System (CMS) and go to Admin mode > Config tab > Manage Websites.
+In CMS versions 11.5.0 and higher, this value is shown for each site.
 See Using Scopes in a Multisite Installation.

 These are some examples of defining and using scopes.

 Settings with no alias suffix are called "scopeless".
 You can consider all settings in earlier versions of the configuration schema as scopeless.